For many, being a superhero is something they fell into by accident. For others, it's a calling. But for these guys, it's just a day job.

 - While Hal Jordan has always been a former Air Force pilot, his The New Frontier incarnation is the one that most fits this trope.
 His experiences as a pilot during the Korean War heavily influenced his attitude towards his later job as a test pilot and his role as the newest Green Lantern of Earth's sector.
 Hal's character is a typical hotheaded ace flyboy, similar to Chuck Yeager.

 - David Reid, a.k.a.
 Lance, of the Justice Society of America.
 He's a member of the Marines when he's recruited and served as a kind of liasion between the two groups.
-Then he gets killed and comes back as Magog.
+Then he gets killed and comes back as Magog (yep, the same character from Kingdom Come).

 - Colonel Nick Fury.
 Former sergeant in charge of the Howling Commandos during World War II and concurrent leader of SHIELD.

-- The current Batwoman, Kate Kane, was discharged from West Point under Don't Ask, Don't Tell.
-She sees her vigilante activity as a form of military service that gives her life meaning.
+- Kate Kane was honorably discharged from West Point under Don't Ask, Don't Tell.
+She sees her vigilante activity as Batwoman as a form of replacement military service that gives her life meaning.

 - Wolverine has served countless times in the military, and has picked up a great many habits and skills with the years.
 Interestingly enough, he's always shown to be VERY serious and professional in that role, contrary to his usual authority-sticking personality.